 Behavior – Be a PRO in the Pro Basketball Association: Players and coaches: Players are permitted to be with their team during the game and that includes quarter breaks, half time, and during play.
 Locker rooms, and of course their bench, and on the court while playing.
 Players will not sit in the crowd, wander away from their bench or some other behavior that isn’t appropriate.
 Players that leave the bench and come on to the court during the game (when they are not in the game) will immediately receive a technical foul and play will be stopped.
 Coaches that venture outside of their coaches box that extends the length of their bench an additional 5 feet in the direction of the scorers table is permissible as long as they don’t go in front of the table or on the court (unless in a time-out or quarter break).
 Coaches that have misconduct, demonstrative behavior, or who allow their players and/or staff act unprofessionally or coaches who they themselves cannot control their antics and behavior including verbally and with hand gestures will be warned once and issued a technical foul at the discretion of the official and the second such instance will be removed from the game and will be faced with a fine to possibly include suspension or disciplinary procedures before they’re allowed back on the bench in a future contest.

-Scheduling – Pre game communication: All teams will schedule opponents and email the league office and cc the opponent (communicate with National Director Angela Culliver or Triangle by 1891 President Kurtis Greene-Richards) to confirm their scheduled home game start time, facility location, covid protocol requirements of the visitor if any, allow for referee assignments no later than Monday 9pm CST prior to that weekend’s scheduled game.
-In addition to game day operations, important confirmation of your game day dues must be confirmed and paid no later than 5 days prior to the scheduled game (ex: Monday prior to a Saturday game) or the game will be cancelled.
+Scheduling – Pre game communication: All teams must communicate with their opponent to confirm their scheduled home game start time, facility location, Covid protocol requirements of the visitor if any, allow for referee assignments no later than Monday 9pm EST prior to that weekend’s scheduled game.
+In addition to game day operations, important confirmation of your game day dues must be confirmed and paid no later than 4 days prior to the scheduled game (ex: Tuesday prior to a Saturday game) or the game will be cancelled.